2018 3

 2022 SOUTARD (barrel sample) 94-95p

 Tasted in April 2023.
-Intense cherries on the nose, fleshy on the palate, acidity, vibrant, grained tannin, well-defined, complex, and delicious cherry finish.
+Intense cherries on the nose, fleshy on the palate, acidity, vibrant, grainy tannin, well-defined, complex, and delicious cherry finish.
 Splendid effort.

 2021 SOUTARD (barrel sample) 92-93p

 Tasted in April 2022.
-Flowery with cherries, fleshy on the palate, vibrant, grained tannin, well-defined, complex, and delicious cherry finish.
+Flowery with cherries, fleshy on the palate, vibrant, grainy tannin, well-defined, complex, and delicious cherry finish.
 Splendid effort.

 2020 SOUTARD (barrel sample) 94-95p

 Tasted in November 2021.
-Violets and crushed dark berries on the nose, vibrant, finesse and elegant, complex, stylish, and with a lingering finish.
-Superb effort for the vintage.
+Violets and crushed dark berries on the nose, vibrant, elegant, complex, stylish, and with a lingering finish.
+It's a superb effort for the vintage.

 2019 SOUTARD 94+p